warp-ds/tokens/README.md

 follow this structure:

-[Eik Semantic Release Plugin](https://github.com/eik-lib/semantic-release) This project uses This plugin will first determine if a repo has changes to relevant files before versioning and publishing these files to an Eik server.
+[Eik Semantic Release Plugin](https://github.com/eik-lib/semantic-release) This project uses this plugin that will first determine if a repo has changes to relevant files before versioning and publishing these files to an Eik server.

 ```